mehedihasanv/final-project-client/README.md

 Pagination: Implemented on tables with 10 items per page.

-Extra Pages: Includes additional meaningful routes/pages beyond core requirements.
+Extra Pages: Includes additional meaningful pages beyond core requirements.Pages named as Testimonials & HelpZone.

 Sweet Alerts: Used for login, signup, and all CRUD actions.